Join us in #ForTheLoveOfLIVE

-#ForTheLoveOfLIVE is an awareness campaign to bring attention to the damage COVID-19 shutdowns have caused Canada’s live music industry – the artists, festivals, venues, promoters, clubs, concert halls, arenas, talent agencies, unions and many others working in the supply chain that connect Canadians with extraordinary live music experiences.
+Launched by the Canadian Live Music Association in February 2021, #ForTheLoveOfLIVE is an awareness campaign focused to shine a spotlight on the damage COVID-19 shutdowns have caused Canada’s live music industry – the artists, festivals, venues, promoters, clubs, concert halls, arenas, talent agencies, production people and many others working in the supply chain that connect Canadians with extraordinary live music experiences.
+Hugely impactful, the campaign has seen engagement from all corners of the country, from all parts of our industry, from fans and beyond, with a reach of over 37.2 million.

 We know how much live music means to you and we encourage you to join us and add your voice to support your favourite artists, local venues, friends, families and neighbours working in the live music industry.
 Make some noise!